Your Show of Shows: Production

 There was a special chemistry to Your Show of Shows, I think, because [producer-director] Max [Liebman] wasn't afraid to throw out material at the last minute.
 And I think when you do live television — well, we stopped for nothing.
 We had no cue cards, no TelePrompTers, and no ad-libbing on the air, because Max would have died if anybody had ad-libbed.
 It would have been utter disgrace, and you would have been drummed right out of the corps. ...
 Nobody ever forgot a line, and that was the amazing part of it.

 A common misconception is that Larry Gelbart wrote for Your Show of Shows; in fact, he wrote for its successor program, Caesar's Hour, which was broadcast from 1954 to 1957.
-Likewise, Woody Allen did not write for Your Show of Shows, as he worked only on several Sid Caesar TV series and specials from 1956 forward.
+Likewise, Woody Allen did not write for Your Show of Shows, as he only worked on several Sid Caesar TV series and specials from 1956 forward.

 Carl Reiner has stated that the time he spent on Your Show of Shows was the inspiration for The Dick Van Dyke Show.
-Your Show of Shows also inspired the 1982 movie My Favorite Year, produced by Mel Brooks, and the 1993 play Laughter on the 23rd Floor written by Neil Simon.
+Your Show of Shows also inspired the 1982 movie My Favorite Year produced by Mel Brooks and the 1993 play Laughter on the 23rd Floor written by Neil Simon.

 The series was noted for its array of glamorous dancers, including Joy Langstaff, Pauline Goddard, and Virginia Curtis.

 By the 1953–1954 season, although the ratings had slipped a little, Your Show of Shows remained extremely popular with viewers.
-However, in the spring of 1954, it was decided to break up the comedy team of Caesar and Coca and, beginning in the fall of 1954, sign them to star in their own individual variety series on NBC.
+However, in the spring of 1954, network management decided to break up the comedy team of Caesar and Coca, and beginning in the fall of 1954, sign them to star in their own individual variety series on NBC.
 As a result, Your Show Of Shows ended its network run on June 5, 1954.
-At the end of that episode, NBC president "Pat" Weaver came out at the curtain call to congratulate the cast on their four-year-four-month run and personally to wish Caesar and Coca great success in their future endeavors.
+At the end of that episode, NBC president "Pat" Weaver came out at the curtain call to congratulate the cast on their four-year, four-month run and personally to wish Caesar and Coca great success in their future endeavors.

 The summer replacement for Your Show of Shows in 1953 and 1954 was Saturday Night Review.

 Sketches

-The show featured several regular musical sketches, such as the mock rock group The Three Haircuts (Caesar, Reiner, and Morris), a vocal trio who always sang in unison and usually bellowed the lyrics.
-In 1955 RCA Victor recorded and rush-released two songs from the show, "You Are So Rare to Me" and "Goin' Crazy", accompanied by Joe Reisman and his orchestra.
+The show featured several regular musical sketches, such as the mock rock group the Three Haircuts (Caesar, Reiner, and Morris), a vocal trio who always sang in unison and usually bellowed the lyrics.
+In 1955, RCA Victor recorded and rush-released two songs from the show, "You Are So Rare to Me" and "Goin' Crazy", accompanied by Joe Reisman and his orchestra.